 Information collected in the mobile digital advertising space generally falls into two categories:

 (A) Non-Personally Identifiable Information (“Non-PII”): non-identifiable anonymous information about the device and IP address used to access the Internet; the browser or application data; operating system; screen resolution; which, and how many, client web pages have been viewed by a browser or application; search terms used or other interaction with a client website; referring and exit pages; the date and time an advertisement was viewed; location data; device-specific identifiers; and other similar information.
 Note this information may qualify as Personally Identifiable Information in certain jurisdictions.

-(i) Precise Location Data (“PLD”): Precise Location Data, as defined in the National Advertising Initiative Mobile Application Code is information that describes the precise geographic location of a device derived through any technology that is capable of determining with reasonable specificity the actual physical location of an individual or device, such as GPS-level latitude-longitude coordinates or location-based Wi-Fi triangulation.
+(B) Precise Location Data (“PLD”): Precise Location Data, as defined in the National Network Advertising Initiative Code of Conduct is information that describes the precise geographic location of a device derived through any technology that is capable of determining with reasonable specificity the actual physical location of an individual or device, such as GPS-level latitude-longitude coordinates or location-based Wi-Fi triangulation.